 Sarajevo is a super walkable city.
 Everything on the "must-see" tourist lists is in walking distance and you’ll find yourself navigating the streets with ease.

-I’m currently doing the backpacking route so am staying in hostels for this trip.
+I am staying in hostels for this Balkan trip.
 In Sarajevo, the absolute best hostel to stay at is Igor's The Good Place Hostel.
-Igor has converted his old family home into a wicked fun backpacker's, situated right on Sarajevo's main street and with an epic balcony overlooking it.
-Comfy beds with curtains, free coffee and tea, great owner and a really good vibe; I can highly recommend this one.
+Igor has converted his old family home into a fun backpacker hostel situated right on Sarajevo's main street and with a huge balcony overlooking it.
+Comfy beds with curtains, free coffee and tea, great owner and a really good vibe?
+I can highly recommend this one.

 On the top of the list for things to eat in Sarajevo, you absolutely must go to Sač.
 They serve up the best burek I've ever had in four simple flavours - spinach, potato, cheese and meat.
 I tried all three of the vegetarian kind and can confirm: best ever.